nuowaliu/gitpitch/prog/js_intro_node/README.md

 # What and Why?

   - Server-side scripting in JavaScript: alternative to php, asp, RoR
-  - Single thread execution: non-blocking
+  - Single thread execution: non-blocking   (single thread: one program that is running all the time to deal with the requests from all the clients. non-blocking means the case that the programe seat there and doing nothing while waiting for the input/output)
   - Not designed for compute-heavy applications
-  - Package manager npm claims to be largest ecosystem of open source libraries in the world.
+  - Package manager npm claims to be largest ecosystem of open source libraries in the world.  (npm: node package manager)

 # History